Job Title: Executive Assistant

-Program: Administration Office
+Program: Administration

-Status: Full Time, Permanent, non-Union
+Job Status: Full Time, Permanent

 Location: 449 East Hastings St. Vancouver, BC V6A 1P5